Key Policy Reforms - Planning and Development Act 2024

 Residents Associations and other unincorporated bodies

-Unincorporated organisations, such as residents’ associations, maintain the right to take Judicial Review, subject to certain governance criteria.
-These criteria include including having sufficient interest, taking a vote of members and providing information to the Court to state who is taking the case and are intended to verify the mandate and bona fides of the unincorporated organisation in order to facilitate their inclusion in the Judicial Review process as recommended.
+Unincorporated bodies, such as residents’ associations, maintain the right to take JR proceedings, subject to having a sufficient interest (i.e. being directly or indirectly materially affected by the matter) and satisfying certain governance criteria.
+These governance criteria include taking a vote of members and providing information to the Court to state who is taking the case.
+This is intended to verify the mandate and bona fides of the unincorporated body in order to facilitate their inclusion in the JR process.

 Cost provisions for Judicial Review cases

-The introduction of a scale of fees and a financial assistance mechanism will ensure that the costs to applicants taking a Judicial Review will not be prohibitively expensive.
-This will improve access to justice and regularise judicial review costs for the State.
+The introduction of a scale of fees and a financial assistance mechanism will help ensure that the costs to applicants taking a Judicial Review will not be prohibitively expensive.
+This aims to improve access to justice and regularise judicial review costs for the State.

-Both cost provisions will be regulated through secondary legislation by the Minister for the Environment, Climate and Communications.
+Both cost provisions will be regulated through secondary legislation by the Minister for Climate, Energy and the Environment.